SanjayAspire/RetailVerse-Enterprise-Azure-Data-Engineering-Platform/README.md

-# 🛒 Flipkart-Scale Enterprise Azure Data Engineering Project
+# 🛒 RetailVerse: An Enterprise-Scale Azure Data Engineering Project

-This is an enterprise-grade, end-to-end Azure Data Engineering solution that simulates a Flipkart-style retail ecosystem.
+This is an enterprise-grade, end-to-end Azure Data Engineering solution that simulates a retail ecosystem.
 It includes scalable data ingestion, processing, storage, transformation, CI/CD automation, reporting, and potential ML integration — built using real Azure services.

 ---